-The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
+Although credit for this category was not requested, the property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a state candidate species of concern by the Washington Department of Fish and Wildlife.
 During a site visit to the property PBRS staff saw evidence of pileated woodpecker activity on the property.
 Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
-Credit for this category is recommended.
+Credit for this category is recommended dependent upon the award of the forest stewardship land category and the implementation of an approved forest stewardship plan.